neuronsimulator/nrn/vector.rst

     Description:
-        Return a new vector of indices which sort the vsrc elements in numerical order.
+        Return a h.vector of indices which sort the vsrc elements in numerical order.
 That is vsrc.index(vsrc.sortindex) is equivalent to vsrc.sort().
         If vdest is present, use that as the destination vector for the indices.
         This, if it is large enough, avoids the destruct/construct of vdest.